cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

   WeatherStationData (active)
 ```

-The riak-admin tool doesn't provide a list of buckets however you can use Riak TS's HTTP interface to view the bucket created under the WeatherStationData bucket type:
+The riak-admin tool doesn't provide a list of buckets however but can use Riak TS's HTTP interface to view the bucket created under the WeatherStationData bucket enter the following URL into your Web browser (if you are running Riak TS locally, otherwise you will need to type the URL of the remote TS node):

 ``` http://127.0.0.1:8098/types/WeatherStationData/buckets?buckets=true ```